 |Typical Impedance (Ω)|

 Suppression beads are controlled for impedances only.
 Minimum impedance values are specified for the + marked frequencies.
-The minimum impedance is listed on our catalog drawing.
+The minimum impedance is typically the listed impedance less 20%.

 Single turn impedance tests for 73 and 43 material beads are performed on the E4990A Impedance Analyzer.
 The 61 material beads are tested on the E4991A / HP4291B Impedance Analyzer.
 Beads are tested with the shortest practical wire length.